SirTobias/DMPCRobotSimulation/README.md

 #Usage

 This project is licensed under MIT license.
-If you use this code (also partially), I would appreciate if you would kindly cite then DMPCRobotSimulation by
+If you use this code (also partially), I would appreciate if you would kindly cite in publications or any other usage (commercial or not commercial) then DMPCRobotSimulation by

 T. Sprodowski, A DMPC Robot Simulation, https://github.com/SirTobias/DMPCRobotSimulation